rust-embedded/rust-raspberrypi-OS-tutorials/06_drivers_gpio_uart/README.md

 -    use interface::console::Statistics;
 +    for i in bsp::device_drivers().iter() {
 +        if let Err(()) = i.init() {
-+            // This message will only be readable if, at the time of failure, the return value of
-+            // `bsp::console()` is already in functioning state.
 +            panic!("Error loading driver: {}", i.compatible())
 +        }
 +    }
-+
 +    bsp::post_driver_init();
++    // println! is usable from here on.
 +
 +    // Transition from unsafe to safe.
 +    kernel_main()